thebeebs/devstarworkshop/instructions/missions/shield.md

 3. Deploy a new version of your microservice either by using [Continous Integration and Deployment](deployment/cicd.md) or the [manual](deployment/manually.md) approach.
 4. When your updated microservice is live, you could use it to hit the Death Star's shield!

-### Next: First Mission ###
+### Next: Fourth Mission ###

 Your squad is now confident to start fighting the Death Star.
-Be ready, not the real fun starts!
+Be ready, now the real fun starts!
 [Click here](shield.md) to continue on to the next mission!